-On 8 March 2022, Japan hosted the "7th International Symposium on Ensuring Stable Use of Outer Space" online, which focused on STC and STM.
-During the Symposium, panellists and participants discussed opportunities and challenges to realize globally coordinated efforts to this end.
+On 8 March 2023, Japan hosted the "8th International Symposium on Ensuring the Safe and Sustainable Use of Outer Space" which took place online, and focused on Active Debris Removal and On-Orbit Servicing.
+During the Symposium, panelists and participants discussed opportunities and challenges to realize globally coordinated efforts to this end.